dcajasn/Riskfolio-Lib/docs/source/course.rst

 Courses Details
 ================

-* The course will be available, with all material (recordings, codes, slides and whiteboards), starting **March 21, 2026**.
+* The course will be available, with all materials (recordings, codes, slides and whiteboards), starting **March 21, 2026**.
 * The classes are online and asynchronous through our Google Classroom.
-* All materials will be updated each two years.
+* The materials will be updated every two years.

 Enrollment
 ==========